 Our own internal dialogue can also reflect that parent who was very self-critical in front of us.
-As impressionable children, we are influenced to model similar behavior as our parents.
+Children are impressionable, thus easily influenced to model similar behavior as their parents.

-As we form negative beliefs about ourselves, our inner critical dialogue may actually feel satisfying, in an odd way, because it is confirming our negative self-belief.
+When we form negative beliefs about ourselves, our inner critical dialogue may actually feel satisfying to us.
+As odd as this may seem, it is confirming our negative self-belief.
 Loving kindness for ourselves is more unfamiliar.
 In order to turn this around, you need to cultivate love for yourself.

 The Key To Healing

 Despite what happened to us as children, how we percieve what happened to us is the key to healing.
-Being able to separate ourselves from the inner critic and not allow ourselves to be defined by what happened to us allows us to move forward in a better way.
+Being able to separate ourselves from the inner critic is vital.
+By not allowing ourselves to be defined by what happened to us in the past, we move forward in a healthier way.